 This page deals with the following points in relation to service charges and insurance

-For a more detailed looked at service charges in the context of residential leases go to "Long leases" in the Update Library.
+For a more detailed looked at service charges in the context of residential leases go to "Long leases".

 - The ability to charge a management fee where there is no express clause providing for such payments.